kazgu/LEAF/README.md

 Note: Be mindful that some of these datasets are large and may require significant memory when loaded into Python.

-## Models

-The trained models can be found in the `models/` directory.
-These models are saved in .h5 format and can be loaded using various machine learning libraries such as TensorFlow and Keras.

 ## Contributing